mAndra226/Ottergram/README.md

 # Ottergram
-Website that shows pictures of otters
+Website that shows pictures of Otters